rfelleto/Colicoids-and-Killiks/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

----
-name: Bug Report
-about: Create a report of the bug (Collicoid or Killik?)
-title: ''
-labels: bug
-assignees: ''

----

 **Please, provide a clear description what the bug is:**

 **Steps to reproduce the behavior with as much detail as possible:**